-“Meeting that trust with persistent hard work and much prayer yielded some success,” says Plubell.
+“Meeting that trust with persistent hard work and much prayer yielded some success,” said Plubell.
 “More importantly it equipped me to remain fully engaged for the whole of my career in the ministry of Adventist education.”

 A strong advocate of teamwork and equipping others, he learned the value of sound management and connecting with fellow educators.

 “Together there is more that encourages, equips and empowers.
 Together makes the effort to educate more joyful.”
-He continues, “All this has been about improving Adventist educator’s service to students and families and about sharing the good news of Jesus’ love and redemption.”
+He continued, “All this has been about improving Adventist educator’s service to students and families and about sharing the good news of Jesus’ love and redemption.”

 He had the privilege of being a writer and chairperson on the Journey to Excellence initiative (often abbreviated J2E).
 The J2E is a wealth of information and resources that encourages and equips Adventist educators to continuously improve their ministry.
-It advocates for innovation and professional development that will result in exemplary and vibrant Adventist schools that effectively minister Christ’s youth.
+It advocates for innovation and professional development that will result in exemplary and vibrant Adventist schools that effectively minister to Christ’s youth.

 Over his career, he has participated in and chaired more than 100 campus accreditation visits.